emacsmirror/multi-project/README.md

 (multi-project-mode)
 ```

-## Creating a New Project ##
+## Using multi-project ##

-1. Type C-x pn to create a new project.
+1. Type C-x p n to create a new project.
 2. Provide the name of the project, project directory, and the initial cursor position within the project.
 For example, a src directory could be used for the initial cursor position.
-3. C-x pj to jump to the new created project.
+3. C-x p j to jump to the newly created project.
+Typing 's' will allow you to type a string to filter the list of projects.
+4. C-x p c creates a compilation command for building the project.
+5. C-x p g will grep the current project.

 ## Switching Projects ##